 - Added Benefits – Attracts Beneficial Insects, Attracts Hummingbirds

 - Sun Requirements – Sun, Part Sun, Part Shade

-Angelonias can be found during the spring at garden centers across the state and can also be grown from seed.
+Garden centers across the country will have angelonias.
+They grow from seed.
 Plant after frost dates to ensure there will not be a frost as the plants really prefer warmer weather.
 Angelonias grow their best in a full sun location with a bed amended with a heavy level of organic matter.
 They will perform in part sun, but require six to eight hours of direct sun per day in order to produce hearty plants with lots of flower spikes.
 There are many different varieties of angelonia, so be sure to check the label of a plant for growth habits to make sure you have the correct height for your growing situation.
 Outstanding as container plants, angelonias do well as a featured plant or as part of a mixed container design as well.

-Water very well until established.
+Growing Tips – Water very well until established.
 Once established, this plant is in it for the long haul and will require very minimal care.
 Fertilize with an organic fertilizer every four weeks.
-Staking is not required.
+No need to stake.

-If you would like more ideas on how to grow all types of plants, particularly in the Midwest, please resource my book, the Illinois Getting Started Garden Guide in order to see more plant profiles and guides.
+Need more ideas on how to grow all types of plants?
+Please check out my book the Illinois Getting Started Garden Guide.